Carlosrincong/AWS-Solutions-Architect-Associate/CloudWatch/README.md

 You can use external or custom tools to ingest and analyze CloudWatch metrics using the GetMetricData API

 CloudWatch Logs:
+- Log groups: represent an application
+- Log stream: log files
+- Configure a expiration policy
-You can query and filter your log data.
+- You can query and filter your log data.
-Setup CloudWatch Logs agent on the EC2 instance to ingest logs from EC2 instances.
+- Setup CloudWatch Logs agent on the EC2 instance to ingest logs from EC2 instances.
+- Logs are encrypted by default
+- Source: SDK, Logs Agent, Unified Agent, Elastic Beanstalk, Lambda, ECS, API Gateway, VPC Flow logs, API Gateway, CloudTrail, Route53
+- Query Logs using CloudWatch Insights: save queries and use them in CloudWatch Dashboards, Calculate statistics
+- S3 Export: logs can take up to 12 hours to become available for export.
+CreateExportTaks in the API CALL.
+- Log Subscription (export in real-time or near to): send to Kinesis Data Stream, Kinesis Data Firehose, Lambda.
+Subscription filter for filter logs to the destination

 CloudWatch Alarms:
 metrics + threshold + time period + action